CAA381/hands-on/exercises/B1/README.md

 ![](../../images/b/b1_7_open_ans.png)

 5. Open the Subscriptions section and click the **Create** button

 > Subsbcriptions are the main entity of SAP Cloud Platform Alert Notifications.
-Those are the configuration that we should create in order to subscribe oursleves for an alerrt.
+Those are the configuration that we should create in order to subscribe oursleves for an alert.

 ![](../../images/b/b1_9_create.png)

 6. In the pop-up screen fill the condition name to be **ApplicationStateChanged< The last three digits of your username >**.
 For example, AppHasStopped000. **You can set any other name, that you like**.
 Then click on the **Create** button.